 Doctors Prescribe Antibiotics Way Too Often, Unintentionally Harming Us

-In this book the author makes arguments against the the indiscriminate and unnecessary way today’s doctors prescribe antibiotics.
+In this book the author makes arguments against the indiscriminate and unnecessary way today’s doctors prescribe antibiotics.
 In most cases, antibiotics are not necessary.
 As we know, cold, fevers and flus are viral, and antibiotics in most cases will not do anything in most cases to help.
-In fact, the the antibiotics will do more harm than good because it will kill off species in your gut, including beneficial ones.
+In fact, the the antibiotics will do more harm than good because it will kill off a number of species of microbiota in your gut, including beneficial ones.
 I felt good reading this, as for most of my life I steered away from taking antibiotics, as my mother advised me this same thing.

 Obesity and Antibiotics

 The links she raised between gut microbiota and obesity are extremely interesting.
-The author tells us that one of the reasons for this ‘obesity epidemic’ is not just the fat, sugar and an overall excess of calories, but the use of antibiotics that has .
-While this shatters some of the most fundamental ideas on what is causing this obesity epidemic, the facts speak for themselves.
+The author tells us that one of the reasons for this ‘obesity epidemic’ is not just the fat, sugar and an overall excess of calories, but the use of antibiotics.
+While this shatters some of the most fundamental ideas on what is causing this obesity epidemic, the empirical research speaks for itself.
 After all, agriculturists have been using antibiotics to fatten our livestock for decades (without precisely knowing why).
 It makes sense that antibiotics make us fat too.

 It is comforting also to know, the author notes, that is not merely man’s own sloth and greed paired with the abundance of cheap and accessible calories that has made him so fat, but the unstudied effects of antibiotics on weight.